ajitagupta/book-library-crud-api/README.md

 6. [Spring Cloud API Gateway](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-gateway)
 7. [Fault Tolerance with Resilience4j Consumer](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-consumer-resilience4j)

 Each of them depend on each other, and is mandatory to make the applications run.
 They can be downloaded and should be opened in an IDE like [Spring Tool Suite 4](https://spring.io/tools/).
 Here, you can quickly create a new project via `File -> New -> Spring Starter Project`.

 Additionally, we also need a way for calling or *consuming* our API's programmatically.
 We do this using Postman, which is [freely available online](https://www.postman.com/downloads/).

+We make use of two databases for two user profiles: Dev (H2 database, accessible over `http://localhost:portnumber/h2-console`) and QA (mySQL database, accessible over a client like SQLyog).

 ## 1. Config Client
 Let's analyze our first project *or* microservice.